Hi! I’m a writer, zinemaker, and storyteller. Thanks for stopping by!

 My thesis film for my undergraduate degree, YVONNE’S KITCHEN, is a documentary short film that I made with Yvonne and Kevin Hylton.
 Yvonne lives with Parkinson’s disease, and wanted my help telling some of her story.
 The film mostly explores aspects of her lifestyle that help her take care of her body – and also features their sweet romance.

 The other film I made during my senior year of college was THE BOLD COAST.
-It’s about two girls who are best friends, and when one of them decides to become a mermaid, the other struggles to build a new life without her friend as a part of her day to day.
+It’s about two people who are best friends, and when one of them decides to become a mermaid, the other struggles to build a new life without their friend as a part of their day to day.
 We made this film in three days, and everyone who participated put their best foot forward to help make the movie way more than it could have been without them.